metaplex-foundation/docs/docs/airdrops/create-gumdrop.md

 ### Token Airdrop

 All a token airdrop requires is approval to move the relevant tokens from the Gumdrop creators' token account.
-The Gumdrop state will be approved as a [delegate](https://spl.solana.com/token#authority-delegation) for the sum of tokens specified.

 ```
 $ ts-node src/gumdrop-cli.ts create \
 --claim-integration transfer \
 --transfer-mint So11111111111111111111111111111111111111112
 ```

+However, by default, `gumdrop-cli.ts` will instead transfer the tokens to the generated throwaway `Keypair` so that multiple gumdrops can be created more intuitively.
+These will be transferred back on [close](#close)

+Alternatively, by passing `--delegate-only`, Gumdrop state will be approved as a [delegate](https://spl.solana.com/token#authority-delegation) for the sum of tokens specified.

 ### NFT Candy Machine Pre-sale